 The final step with COW is to work on words in isolation.
 Students can match word cards to the poem’s text.
 With the poem memorized, you can also model how we can recite the poem and track to find the word in the poem in order to figure out the word.

-WHAT SKILLS CAN I TEACH WITH Concept of word LESSONS?
+WHAT SKILLS CAN I TEACH WITH Poem of the Week LESSONS?

 During your whole group lessons, you can differentiate to hit each student where they are developmentally.
 This is VERY important to understand as I’ve heard kindergarten teachers say, “My students don’t know letters and sounds yet.
 They aren’t ready for Concept of Word.”
 That is just not the truth because the more we surround our students with text, the easier it is for students to learn letters and sounds.
 Students must be surrounded by print even when they can’t read it!
 The more we read TO them and the more we INVOLVE them, the quicker they will learn.
 The modeling we do includes ALL students, and I believe in a gradual release model, “I do.
 We do.
 You do.”